ems-project/EMSCommonBundle/doc/storages.md

  ### SFTP
-The will instantiate a SFTP client service to read/save assets on a SSH server.
+They will instantiate a SFTP client service to read/save assets on an SSH server.
 See the [PHP ssh2_auth_pubkey_file function documentation](https://www.php.net/manual/en/function.ssh2-auth-pubkey-file.php).
  - `type` (mandatory): `"s3"`.
  - `host` (mandatory): Host name or IP.
  - `path` (mandatory): Path to locate assets.